LeUnAiDeS/IOscope/README.md

 # IOscope
-This projects provides the different tools of IOscope as well as the necessary informations for reproducing the experimental study listed in the IOscope paper
+This project provides the different tools of IOscope as well as the necessary informations for reproducing the experimental study listed in the IOscope paper